-Welcome to University of Malaya and the Faculty of Medicine!
+Welcome to the University of Malaya and the Faculty of Medicine!
+To those of you from overseas, welcome to Malaysia!

-I extend my warmest congratulations to you all on your new beginning as postgraduate students.
+I extend my warmest congratulations to you all on your fresh start.
 I hope that the next few years will turn out to be a most happy, meaningful and memorable time of your life.

-Please always feel free to discuss any problem with your supervisors and academic staff or with us at the Dean's office.
-As you begin a new phase of your studies, I would like to share with you some words of wisdom from two great men of the past.
+Please always feel free to discuss any problem with your supervisors and academic staff.
+You are also most welcome to come to see us at the Dean's office.